10 Best Things to do in Baucau, Timor Leste

 7. Buy fruit and fish at the local market

 Across from the Pousada, on the other side of the road is the local market in the Old Town of Baucau.
 Here you can mostly find fresh fruit and vegetables and fish.
-It’s a great place to people-watch if that’s your thing.
+It’s a great place to people-watch.

 8. Shop at the Old Market

 When I visited in April 2023 this monumental building and a landmark for Baucau was being renovated both outside and inside.
-Works were expected to end in a few months, so you may be luckier than I was.
+It has since been restored and now looks fresh with the new paint, although some may prefer the old mossy look!

 9. Play sports with the local students at the school

 One of my best moments in all of Timor Leste was at the school in Baucau.
-In the afternoons dozens of teenagers and young adults gather at the playing fields to socialize and compete in different sports.
+In the afternoons dozens of teenagers and young adults gather at the playing fields to socialize and compete in different sports: volleyball, basketball, and football.

-What you have to remember about Timor Leste is that half of the population is under the age of 20.
+Remember that in Timor Leste half of the population is under the age of 20.
 Kids are practically a majority in this country and you will feel their presence everywhere.

 There are four playing fields for football, basketball, and volleyball and one of them is always reserved just for girls.
 Yes, that’s right, women in Timor Leste practice sports just as much as men!